 Note: Booking links may be paid placements, indicated by the "Ads" badge, or free links ranked according to their utility to users.

 - Verify your dates and other info.
 Then choose a booking option.

 - Complete the transaction on the hotel or travel agency's website.

-Note: Some hotels and travel agencies let you complete your booking directly on Google.
-For these cases, learn how to book a hotel on Google.Hotel prices
+Tip: Some hotels and travel agencies let you complete your booking directly on Google.
+In these cases, learn how to book a hotel on Google.Hotel prices

 Hotel prices come from Google's partners.
 They use a service called the Hotel Prices Application Programming Interface (API).
 Learn more about how partners send prices to Google.